 The work-study program is widely accepted as a way to finance education.
 During the 2017-2018 academic year, more than 610,000 students participated in a work-study program, according to data from the U.S. Department of Education’s Federal Student Aid (FSA) website.
 About 3,600 schools participated that year, according to the data.

-Work study is available to both full- and part-time students, including those seeking undergraduate, graduate, and professional degrees.
+Work-study is available to both full- and part-time students, including those seeking an undergraduate, graduate, and professional degrees.
 You can check to see if your school offers work-study positions by contacting the financial aid office.

 Work-study programs are helpful for students with financial need, but what they have to offer might not always be the right fit for every circumstance.
 Here’s what to consider before you sign up.

 Work-study can be a great financial solution to help you get through school, for some of the advantageous reasons shown below.
 But work-study isn’t right in every circumstance.
 Some people might decline a federal work-study program because of these disadvantages:

 Gain work experience in a supportive environment where you can create relationships with professors and school staff who can offer guidance in your area of study